MILT 575 Resilient Marriage and Family

 Rationale

 Work and family are two significant life domains.
-The course covers the relationship between the work organization and the family in the United States military.
+This course covers the relationship between the work organization and the family in the United States military.
 Counselors and other mental health professionals are increasingly encountering client populations that are impacted by concerns related to military operations.
 Service members and their families have been subjected to frequent and extended deployments during wars that have had far-reaching influence on the military families and society as a whole.
-A bio-psycho-social-spiritual framework will be used for understanding military families and the Service members’ who defend our nation.
+The student will use a bio-psycho-social-spiritual framework to understand military families and the Service members’ who defend the United States.

 Course Assignment